FREQUENTLY ASKED QUESTIONS

 What is pre-registration?

-Our pre-registration period allows us to keep students who have studied together in the same group for purposes of continuity.
+Our pre-registration period allows us to keep students in a full workshop who have studied together in the same group for purposes of continuity.
 We give first priority to students from the previous semester who wish to continue with their current class.
 Following the pre-registration period, classes will be open to those on the waiting list and new registrants.

 I’m not sure I’m ready for a workshop yet, but I’d like to get some feedback on my work.
 Do you offer one-on-one coaching or editing?